What Factors Go Into Finding Your Myrbetriq Dose?

 The recommended starting dose of Myrbetriq is 25 mg once a day with water (and with or without food).
-It may be increased to 50 mg throughout the initial eight weeks of treatment depending on the patient’s condition and level of toleration.
+It may be increased to 50 mg throughout the initial eight weeks of treatment depending on the patient’s condition.

 This medication takes two forms: